Phone-GWP-group

 Green Dot Symbol

-Signifies the packaging producer has made contribution towards packaging recycling.
-Doesn’t necessarily mean the packaging itself is recyclable.
-Note: use requires permission.
+Signifies the packaging producer has contributed to packaging recycling.
+It doesn’t necessarily mean the packaging itself is recyclable.
+Note: Required permission to use.

 FSC®